iPhone your car

 In the past, we told you how to "iPod your car," which meant adding some sort of adapter to play music from an iPod through a car's speakers.
 With iPhones, you can not only play music, but also make hands-free phone calls and use navigation.
 In this guide, we will show you how to connect your iPhone to your car for sound, which could be music, turn-by-turn navigation, or a phone call.
 Of course, these solutions can also apply to iPads and iPods.

-And if you use an Android phone, check out Car Tech's guide to using your Android phone in the car.
+If you use an Android phone, check out Car Tech's guide to using your Android phone in the car.
+To make any phone more visible and accessible in a car, while keeping your hands on the wheel, check out this collection of smartphone mounts.

 If you are looking to buy a new car, or have bought a car recently, check out our Tech Car Buying Guide.
 Most new cars come with Bluetooth hands-free calling systems and USB ports that work with your iOS devices for phone calls and music.
 In the guide, we cover the different options and how they work.
 Ford's Sync system is one of our favorites, as it demonstrates excellent compatibility and capabilities, while being offered in a wide range of affordable cars.
 It includes advanced voice control for music playback and phone calls, while also supporting integration with some apps.